Penmanshiel Tunnel

 Penmanshiel Tunnel is a now-disused railway tunnel near Grantshouse, Berwickshire, in the Scottish Borders region of Scotland.
 It was formerly part of the East Coast Main Line between Berwick-upon-Tweed and Dunbar.

-The tunnel was constructed between 1845 and 1846 by contractors Ross and Mitchell, to a design by John Miller, who was the Engineer to the North British Railway.
-Upon completion, the tunnel was inspected by the Inspector-General of Railways, Major-General Charles Pasley, on behalf of the Board of Trade.
+The tunnel was constructed between 1845 and 1846 by contractors Ross and Mitchell, to a design by John Miller, who was the engineer to the North British Railway.
+Upon completion, the tunnel was inspected by the inspector-general of railways, Major-General Charles Pasley, on behalf of the Board of Trade.

 The tunnel was 244 m long, and carried two running lines in a single bore.

 During its 134-year existence, the tunnel was the location of two incidents investigated by HM Railway Inspectorate.
 The first was in 1949, when a serious fire destroyed two carriages of a south-bound express from Edinburgh.
 Seven passengers were injured, but there were no deaths.

 The second incident occurred on 17 March 1979 when, during improvement works, a length of the tunnel suddenly collapsed.
-Thirteen workers managed to escape, but two were killed.
+Thirteen workers escaped, but two were killed.
 Later it was determined that it would be too dangerous and difficult to rebuild the tunnel, so it was sealed up and a new alignment was made for the railway, in a cutting to the west of the hill.

-The tunnel was also affected by the August 1948 floods.
-The damage caused by these floods led to the abandonment of much of the railway network in the south east of Scotland.
+The tunnel was also affected by severe flooding in August 1948.

-August 1948 floods